intel-analytics/ipex-llm/docs/readthedocs/source/doc/UseCase/nnframes.md

 estimator = NNEstimator(model, criterion)
 ```

-`NNEstimator` extends `org.apache.spark.ml.Estimator` and supports training a BigDL
-model with Spark DataFrame data.
+`NNEstimator` extends `org.apache.spark.ml.Estimator` and supports training a BigDL model with Spark DataFrame data.
 It can be integrated into a standard Spark ML Pipeline
 to allow users to combine the components of BigDL and Spark MLlib.

 `NNEstimator` supports different feature and label data types through `Preprocessing`.
-During fit (training), NNEstimator will extract feature and label data from input DataFrame and use
-the `Preprocessing` to convert data for the model, typically converts the feature and label
-to Tensors or converts the (feature, option[Label]) tuple to a BigDL `Sample`.
+During fit (training), NNEstimator will extract feature and label data from input DataFrame and use the `Preprocessing` to convert data for the model, typically converts the feature and label to Tensors or converts the (feature, option[Label]) tuple to a BigDL `Sample`.

-Each`Preprocessing` conducts a data conversion step in the preprocessing phase, multiple
-`Preprocessing` can be combined into a `ChainedPreprocessing`.
+Each`Preprocessing` conducts a data conversion step in the preprocessing phase, multiple `Preprocessing` can be combined into a `ChainedPreprocessing`.
 Some pre-defined
-`Preprocessing` for popular data types like Image, Array or Vector are provided in package
-`com.intel.analytics.zoo.feature`, while user can also develop customized `Preprocessing`.
+`Preprocessing` for popular data types like Image, Array or Vector are provided in package `com.intel.analytics.zoo.feature`, while user can also develop customized `Preprocessing`.

 NNEstimator and NNClassifier also supports setting the caching level for the training data.
 Options are "DRAM", "PMEM" or "DISK_AND_DRAM".
-If DISK_AND_DRAM(numSlice) is used, only 1/numSlice
-data will be loaded into memory during training time.
-By default, DRAM mode is used and all data
-are cached in memory.
+If DISK_AND_DRAM(numSlice) is used, only 1/numSlice data will be loaded into memory during training time.
+By default, DRAM mode is used and all data are cached in memory.

 By default, `SeqToTensor` is used to convert an array or Vector to a 1-dimension Tensor.
-Using the `Preprocessing` allows `NNEstimator` to cache only the raw data and decrease the
-memory consumption during feature conversion and training, it also enables the model to digest
-extra data types that DataFrame does not support currently.
+Using the `Preprocessing` allows `NNEstimator` to cache only the raw data and decrease the memory consumption during feature conversion and training, it also enables the model to digest extra data types that DataFrame does not support currently.

 More concrete examples are available in package `com.intel.analytics.zoo.examples.nnframes`

 `NNEstimator` can be created with various parameters for different scenarios.

-**1.** `NNEstimator(model, criterion)`
+- `NNEstimator(model, criterion)`

-   Takes only model and criterion and use `SeqToTensor` as feature and label
-   `Preprocessing`. `NNEstimator` will extract the data from feature and label columns (
-   only Scalar, Array[_] or Vector data type are supported) and convert each feature/label to
-   1-dimension Tensor.
-The tensors will be combined into BigDL `Sample` and send to model for
+   Takes only model and criterion and use `SeqToTensor` as feature and label `Preprocessing`. `NNEstimator` will extract the data from feature and label columns (only Scalar, Array[_] or Vector data type are supported) and convert each feature/label to 1-dimension Tensor.
+The tensors will be combined into BigDL `Sample` and send to model for training.
-   training.

-**2.** `NNEstimator(model, criterion, featureSize: Array[Int], labelSize: Array[Int])`
+- `NNEstimator(model, criterion, featureSize: Array[Int], labelSize: Array[Int])`

-   Takes model, criterion, featureSize(Array of Int) and labelSize(Array of Int). `NNEstimator`
-   will extract the data from feature and label columns (only Scalar, Array[_] or Vector data
-   type are supported) and convert each feature/label to Tensor according to the specified Tensor
+   Takes model, criterion, featureSize(Array of Int) and labelSize(Array of Int). `NNEstimator` will extract the data from feature and label columns (only Scalar, Array[_] or Vector data type are supported) and convert each feature/label to Tensor according to the specified Tensor size.
-   size.

-**3.** `NNEstimator(model, criterion, featureSize: Array[Array[Int]], labelSize: Array[Int])`
+- `NNEstimator(model, criterion, featureSize: Array[Array[Int]], labelSize: Array[Int])`

    This is the interface for multi-input model.
-It takes model, criterion, featureSize(Array of
-   Int Array) and labelSize(Array of Int). `NNEstimator`
-   will extract the data from feature and label columns (only Scalar, Array[_] or Vector data
-   type are supported) and convert each feature/label to Tensor according to the specified Tensor
+It takes model, criterion, featureSize(Array of Int Array) and labelSize(Array of Int). `NNEstimator` will extract the data from feature and label columns (only Scalar, Array[_] or Vector data type are supported) and convert each feature/label to Tensor according to the specified Tensor size.
-   size.

-**4.** `NNEstimator(model, criterion, featurePreprocessing: Preprocessing[F, Tensor[T]],
+- `NNEstimator(model, criterion, featurePreprocessing: Preprocessing[F, Tensor[T]],
 labelPreprocessing: Preprocessing[F, Tensor[T]])`

-   Takes model, criterion, featurePreprocessing and labelPreprocessing.  `NNEstimator`
-   will extract the data from feature and label columns and convert each feature/label to Tensor
-   with the featurePreprocessing and labelPreprocessing.
-This constructor provides more flexibility
-   in supporting extra data types.
+   Takes model, criterion, featurePreprocessing and labelPreprocessing.  `NNEstimator` will extract the data from feature and label columns and convert each feature/label to Tensor with the featurePreprocessing and labelPreprocessing.
+This constructor provides more flexibility in supporting extra data types.

-Meanwhile, for advanced use cases (e.g. model with multiple input tensor), `NNEstimator` supports:
-`setSamplePreprocessing(value: Preprocessing[(Any, Option[Any]), Sample[T]])` to directly compose
-Sample according to user-specified Preprocessing.
+Meanwhile, for advanced use cases (e.g. model with multiple input tensor), `NNEstimator` supports: `setSamplePreprocessing(value: Preprocessing[(Any, Option[Any]), Sample[T]])` to directly compose Sample according to user-specified Preprocessing.

 **Scala Example:**